 - Centre for Technology in Medicine and Health (CMTH) - a partnership between Karolinska Institutet, Royal Institute of Technology and the Stockholm County Council in Sweden

-- NUI Galway is initiating a fellowship training program in Ireland.
+- NUI Galway has a fellowship training program in Ireland.

-- IRCAD in Strassbourg France has initiated a surgical innovation training program.
+- IRCAD in Strassbourg France has a surgical innovation training program.

-- BioCAT - Catalonia Spain is starting a Biodesign-like program.
+- BioCAT - Catalonia Spain has a Biodesign-like program.
 Read the news.